stefangary/ariane-packaging/Performance.md

 instance takes 28 minutes.
 This is about 13 minutes longer than my initial estimates because I did not account for the larger domain of the simulation.
-If this is an issue for using premptive resources, then 6 month long tracks (scaling the calculation back by 50%) is possible.
+If this is an issue for using preemptive resources, then 6 month long tracks (scaling the calculation back by 50%) is possible.